rohscx/arista-cvaas-sdk/README.md

-Certainly.
-Below is the content of the updated README.md file in markdown format:

----

 # Arista CVaaS SDK

 This Python SDK facilitates interaction with Arista's Cloud Vision as a Service (CVaaS), aiding in the management, monitoring, and automation of network services within the Arista ecosystem.
 The SDK is encapsulated as a class, providing a structured and object-oriented approach.
 This SDK was developed to be utilized within a Jupyter Notebook environment.